m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 In order to address customers’ needs for scale, cloud technologies need to provide abilities to process and store large amounts of data. **Hadoop MapReduce** and **Spark** are popular technologies for big data.

-Regarding data storage, cloud computing platforms incorporate distributed filesystems - that typically operate in some “append only” mode.
+Regarding data storage, cloud computing platforms incorporate distributed filesystems - that typically operate in some "append only" mode.
 In addition, NoSQL databases and distributed in-memory caches can also help with accessing and manipulating data at scale.

 Cloud users need to be isolated from one another.
 Cloud computing technologies need software that can enable and configure these defined slices of resources.